magento/devdocs/guides/v2.3/contributor-guide/contributing.md

 When the Community Engineering Team works on reviewing the suggested changes, we will add a label to the issue to indicate certain information, like the status or who is working the issue.
 See [Labels](#labels) to learn more.

 {:.bs-callout .bs-callout-tip}
-Please refer to [Magento Contributor Agreement](http://www.magento.com/legaldocuments/mca) for detailed information about the License Agreement.
+Refer to [Magento Contributor Agreement](http://www.magento.com/legaldocuments/mca) for detailed information about the License Agreement.
 All contributors are required to submit a click-through form to agree to the terms.

 ## GitHub and Two-Factor Authentication {#two-factor}

 When setting up access and tokens for Magento GitHub repositories, we recommend adding Two-Factor Authentication (2FA) to enhance security.
 2FA adds an additional layer of security beyond just a username/password when you access GitHub, to protect your private and public repositories.

 Magento **requires all Partners** who contribute code to enable 2FA on their Github accounts.
 You can use a mobile device or 2FA application for added protection.
-See [Configuring two-factor authentication](https://help.github.com/en/articles/configuring-two-factor-authentication) in the Github help.
+See [Configuring two-factor authentication](https://help.github.com/en/articles/configuring-two-factor-authentication) in the GitHub help.

 We also recommend creating a personal access token for your account to use when interacting with GitHub in scripts and on the command line.
 See [Creating a personal access token for the command line](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in the GitHub help.